phhpro/atomchat/README.md

 ## Issues

-Setting the delay to 1 second appears to cause massive memory leaking, at least in Firefox 65 - even with a minimal log.
-Testing in Qupzilla 1.8.9 and Chrome 72 fails to reproduce the issue.
+A polling rate of 1 second (`var rate = nnnn` in `chat.js`) appears to trigger a massive memory leak in Firefox 65; even with a minimal log.
+Testing in Qupzilla 1.8.9 and Chrome 72 didn't reproduce the issue.

+Applying the trigger to the `body` ID instead of `push` fixes distorted rendering but effectively prevents input.
+This only happens when viewed either without or generic styles.
+Rename `.__debug.css` to `__debug.css` for testing.
+It's using the exact same rules, just without declaring fonts or colours.
+Switch to any other theme and the issue is gone.

 Feedback welcome, thank you.